 Results are hypothetical, are NOT an indicator of future results, and do NOT represent returns that any investor actually attained.
 Indexes are unmanaged, do not reflect management or trading fees, and one cannot invest directly in an index.
 Please see our Disclaimer page for more information.

 Over one year or less, GEM didn’t do much better than a coin flip.
 But over five or more years, results are considerably different.
 Patience is important whether you are a traditional investor or speculate on sporting events.
 Warren Buffett was right when he said the stock market is a mechanism for transferring wealth from the impatient to the patient.

 Leave Your Opinions at the Door

-You need to forget your likes or dislikes (favorite or non-favorite teams) and go where the data takes you to be an effective sports bettor.
-The same is true with other types of investing.
+You need to forget your likes or dislikes (favorite or non-favorite teams) and go where the data takes you to be a successful sports bettor.
+The same is true with investing.
 I have seen plenty of investors disregard good opportunities that conflicted with their prior beliefs and biases.